Code-Institute-Submissions/pandemic-history-5p/README.md

 ![newsletter.html shown in chrome](documentation/images/chrome.png)
 *Newsletter.html shown in chrome*
 ### Code Validation
-For validation i used two tools from w3, for css i used [this](https://validator.w3.org/nu/) and for html i used [this](https://jigsaw.w3.org/css-validator/) site
+For validation I used two tools from w3, for css I used [this](https://validator.w3.org/nu/) and for html I used [this](https://jigsaw.w3.org/css-validator/) site

 #### style.css
 [Validation of the style sheet that styles the header and footer](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fedenobrega.github.io%2Fpandemic-history-5p%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)